-The AIN1(+) input of the AD7710 contains a $4.5~\mu A$ current source which can be turned on/off via the control register.
+The AIN1(+) input of the AD7711 contains a $4.5\,\mu\text{A}$ current source that can be turned on/off via the control register.
 This current source can be used in checking that a transducer has not burned out or gone open circuit before attempting to take measurements on that channel.
 If the current is turned on and allowed flow into the transducer and a measurement of the input voltage on the AIN1 input is taken, it can indicate that the transducer has burned out or gone open circuit.
 For normal operation, this burnout current is turned off by writing a 0 to the BO bit in the control register.